amirv/ha-maestro/README.md

 <div style="text-align:center;"><img src="./assets/mcz_musa.jpg"/></div>

 It has been tested on MCZ Musa Suite Comfort Air 12 M1 on a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).
+Basic commands should be compatible with all [Maestro powered stoves](https://www.mcz.it/en/maestro-technology/).

 ## Installation